uktrade/data-hub-api/README.md

 ## Management commands

-If using Docker, remember to run these commands inside your container by prefixing them with `docker-compose run leeloo`.
+If using Docker, remember to run these commands inside your container by prefixing them with `docker-compose run api`.

 ### Database